xylium117/pavillion/README.md

 ## Overview 🌟

-Zerconium allows you to simulate exciting cricket matches using both custom and historical teams.
-Whether you're a cricket enthusiast looking to relive classic International Test matches or a fan eager to create your own teams, Zerconium has something for you.
+Pavillion allows you to simulate exciting cricket matches using both custom and historical teams.
+Whether you're a cricket enthusiast looking to relive classic International Test matches or a fan eager to create your own teams, Pavillion has something for you.

 ## Features 📂